osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/how-batch-interfaces-work/templates-for-mapping-data-source-events/recipe-templates.md

     **TRANSLATE** | (Optional) To enable translation, set to `TRUE`.
 Default: `FALSE` **MERGE** | (Optional) To merge identically named objects under the same parent, set to `TRUE`.
 Default: `FALSE`

-    For more information on the placeholders supported for each setting, see <xref:BIF_TemplatePlaceholders>
+    For more information on the placeholders supported for each setting, see <xref:BIF_TemplatePlaceholders>.

 4. For event frames, you can configure the following settings.